 The fear is worse than the reality

-- Most clients say nothing.
-They notice.
-They don't care enough to mention it.
+• Most clients say nothing.
+They notice, but they don't care enough to mention it.

-- Some clients thank you.
-They wondered how you were managing.
-They want you to stay open.
+• Some clients thank you.
+They've been wondering how you were managing and they genuinely want you to stay open.

-The clients who value you will stay.
-The ones who only valued your low prices were never really loyal anyway.
+The clients who value you will stay, and the ones who only valued your low prices were never really loyal anyway.

 How much to raise

-- Cover your cost increases.
-Add up what's gone up since your last rise.
-Rent, wages, products, NI.
-That's your minimum.
+• Cover your cost increases.
+Add up what's gone up since your last rise: rent, wages, products, employer NI.
+That total is your minimum.

-- Check competitors.
-Not to match them—just to know where you sit.
-If you're cheapest in your area, you're leaving money on the table.
+• Check competitors.
+Not to match them, just to know where you sit.
+If you're the cheapest salon in your area, you're leaving money on the table.

-- Round to clean numbers. £52 feels awkward. £55 feels like a price. £50 feels like a deal.
+• Round to clean numbers. £52 feels awkward, £55 feels like a price, and £50 feels like a deal.
 Pick numbers that look intentional.

 For most salons, 5-10% annually is reasonable.
 If you've not raised in two years, 10-15% isn't unreasonable given recent inflation.